When deciding to have your camera on or off on Zoom, one question that a lot of people wonder is if it is rude not to show your face on Zoom.

 Some people don’t want everyone to see their background and their home.

-If this is a concern of yours and turning your camera on is required (or after reading this, you decide that leaving off your camera is rude), you can use background imagesOpens in a new tab. or blur your backgroundOpens in a new tab.
+If this is a concern of yours and turning your camera on is required (or after reading this, you decide that leaving off your camera is rude), you can use background images or blur your background.

 What do people think when you leave your camera off on Zoom?